Perry Como: RCA Victor and radio

 Perry made his debut radio broadcast for CBS on March 12, 1943.
-Rockwell's next move was to book Como into the renowned Copacabana nightclub for two weeks beginning on June 10, 1943.
-One week later he signed his first RCA Victor contract and three days after that cut his first record for the company, "Goodbye, Sue".
-It was the beginning of a professional relationship that would last for 44 years.
+Rockwell's next move was to book Como into the Copacabana nightclub for two weeks beginning on June 10, 1943.
+At this same time, RCA Victor was looking for a crooner to compete with Sinatra and Crosby; Como signed his first recording contract with RCA Victor and three days after that, cut his first record for the company, "Goodbye, Sue".
+It was the beginning of a professional relationship that lasted for 44 years.
 He became a very successful performer in theater and nightclub engagements; Como's initial two weeks at the Copacabana in June stretched into August.
 Sinatra would sometimes call Como and ask him to fill in for him at his Paramount Theater performances.

-The crooning craze was at its height during this time and the "bobby soxer" and "swooner" teenage girls who were wild about Sinatra added Como to their list.
+The crooning craze was at its height during this time, and the "bobby soxer" and "swooner" teenaged girls who were wild about Sinatra added Como to their list.
 A "swooners" club voted Perry "Crooner of the Year" in 1943.
 The line for a Perry Como Paramount performance was three deep and wound around the city block.
 Como's popularity also extended to a more mature audience when he played the Versailles and returned to the Copacabana, where the management placed "SRO-Swooning Ruled Out" cards on their tables.

-Doug Storer, who was an advertising manager with the Blackman Company at the time, became convinced of Como's abilities after hearing him on his non-sponsored CBS Radio show.
-Storer produced a demo radio program recording with Como and the Mitchell Ayres Orchestra which he brought to the advertising agency that handled the Chesterfield Cigarettes account.
+Doug Storer, who was an advertising manager with the Blackman Company at the time, became convinced of Como's abilities after hearing him on his unsponsored CBS Radio show.
+Storer produced a demonstration radio program recording with Como and the Mitchell Ayres Orchestra, which he brought to the advertising agency that handled the Chesterfield Cigarettes account.
 Initially, the agency liked the format of the show, but wanted someone else as the star, asking Storer to obtain the release of the singer they preferred, so he would be free for their new program.
 Storer decided to do nothing about getting the singer released from his contract.
 When he was contacted by the agency some weeks later, saying they were ready to put the program on the air on NBC, Storer bluntly told them the man for their show was the man they had heard on the demo recording.
 The program was scheduled to make its debut in a week; the only option was to hire Como for the show.
 Storer then arranged for Como's release from his CBS contract.
 On December 11, 1944, he moved from CBS to NBC for a new radio program, Chesterfield Supper Club.